DudeGFA/alx-low_level_programming/0x18-dynamic_libraries/README.md

 julien@ubuntu:~/0x18$ cat 100-tests.py

-3. Code injection: Win the Giga Millions!
+# 3. Code injection: Win the Giga Millions!
 #advanced
 I bought a ticket for the Giga Millions and chose these numbers: 9, 8, 10, 24, 75 + 9.
 If you could run two commands on the same server where the Giga Millions program runs, could you make me win the Jackpot?

-Our mole got us a copy of the program, you can download it here.
+Our mole got us a copy of the program, you can download it [here](https://github.com/holbertonschool/0x18.c).
 Our mole also gave us a piece of documentation:
-You can’t modify the program gm itself as Master Sysadmin Sylvain (MSS) always checks its MD5 before running it The system is an Linux Ubuntu 16.04
+You can’t modify the program gm itself as Master Sysadmin Sylvain (MSS) always checks its [MD5](https://alx-intranet.hbtn.io/rltoken/njnwPTMpc1-RSp5sVEAyfg) before running it
+The system is an Linux Ubuntu 16.04
 The server has internet access
 Our mole will be only able to run two commands from a shell script, without being detected by MSS